TrebledJ/trebledj.github.io/content/posts/infosec/drogon-csp/2024-08-18-abusing-server-side-rendering-in-drogon.md

 1. The user writes a .csp file to the dynamic view path.
 The rest is up to Drogon.
 2. Drogon detects the new/modified .csp files.
 3. Drogon translates the .csp to a regular C++ .h and .cc file, using the `drogon_ctl` command-line tool.
-   - The .cc is compiled with the `-shared` flag in order to generate a shared object.
+4. The .cc is compiled into a shared object (.so) using the `-shared` flag.
-4. The .so is loaded with `dlopen`, after previous versions are unloaded with `dlclose`.^[`dlopen` seems to only be available [on Unix-like machines](https://github.com/drogonframework/drogon/blob/637046189653ea22e6c4b13d7f47023170fa01b1/CMakeLists.txt#L320).]
+5. The .so is loaded with `dlopen`, after previous versions are unloaded with `dlclose`.^[`dlopen` seems to only be available [on Unix-like machines](https://github.com/drogonframework/drogon/blob/637046189653ea22e6c4b13d7f47023170fa01b1/CMakeLists.txt#L320).]
-5. The new/updated view can now be used in application code.
+6. The new/updated view can now be used in application code.

 All of this happens in [SharedLibManager.cc](https://github.com/drogonframework/drogon/blob/637046189653ea22e6c4b13d7f47023170fa01b1/lib/src/SharedLibManager.cc).
 Feel free to take a gander.